Turkey to build nearly 200,000 homes in quake-hit region - ExBulletin

 A 7.8 magnitude quake on February 6 and its aftershocks killed more than 41,000 people in Turkey and left millions homeless.

-Erdogan is keen to show that his government will do everything for those affected as he faces his greatest political test in elections scheduled for May.
+Erdogan is keen to show that his government will do everything for those affected as he faces his biggest political test in elections scheduled for May.

 Erdogan said around 118,000 buildings collapsed, needed urgent demolition or were badly damaged by the quake.